 - Mix ½ teaspoon red pepper flakes (or paprika or a pinch of cayenne pepper) with ½ teaspoon salt.

-Or use your favourite seasoning, like lemon pepper seasoning, celery salt, Old Bay seasoning or even steak seasoning.
+Or use your favourite seasoning, like lemon pepper seasoning, Italian seasoning, celery salt, Old Bay seasoning or even steak seasoning.

 Step 2: Add a flavour-boosting dressing